CARMELO project

 In the past we have done an analogic project for this: it was named RAMBO (Radar Astrofilo Meteorico Bolognese, click here).

-First of all, it is entirely digital: it does not use analogue radios and does not work on the audio signal produced by the output of a radio or a computer sound card.
+First of all, CARMELo is entirely digital: it does not use analogue radios and does not work on the audio signal produced by the output of a radio or a computer sound card.

 CARMELO directly measures the power and radio frequency coming from the antenna and records these two data in a file using a single standard: each measurement is comparable with any other measurement recorded by any similar device.